profmarcondes/emb22109_old/labs/lab02/README.md

 ## Add dropbear as an SSH server

-As a first additional package to add to our system, let’s add the dropbear SSH client/server.
+Now, let’s add the dropbear SSH client/server.
 The server will be running on the BeagleBone Black, which will allow us to connect over the network to the BeagleBone Black.

 Run make menuconfig, and enable the dropbear package.
-You can use the search capability of menuconfig by typing /, enter DROPBEAR.
+Use the search capability of menuconfig by typing /, enter DROPBEAR.
 It will give you a list of results, and each result is associated with a number between parenthesis, like (1).
 Then simply press 1, and menuconfig will jump to the right option.

 After leaving menuconfig, restart the build by running make.
 In this case, we do not need to do a full rebuild, because a simple make will notice that the dropbear package has not been built, and will therefore trigger the build process.